 Note that my statements above only apply to the editors I specifically mentioned, that is Dreamweaver and KompoZer.
 It doesn't necessarily to apply to all web editors in the known universe.
 I don't go around testing the code generated by every web editor, so I can't make a definitive statement about every web editor available today.

 While it's true that the HTML code automatically generated by a web editor may not be as highly optimised ("optimized" in US English) as hand-coded HTML code, it's not true that all code generated by modern WYSIWYG web editors are "bloated".
 In fact, my examination of the code produced by Dreamweaver shows that it's mostly the sort of code I would have produced had I written the code manually myself.
-Yes, there are situations where the code is a bit bigger than what I'll have written manually, but that's a far cry from "bloat".
+Yes, there are situations where the code is a bit bigger than what I'd have written manually, but that's a far cry from "bloat".
 And the extra code usually occurs because I want the web editor to take over some of the labour-intensive activities (like automatically updating all the pages of my website when I change the overall site design) from me.
 I consider such a trade-off, which allows me to save a huge amount of time, a fair one.

 I've not examined the code generated by KompoZer lately, but I don't recall it generating a lot of excess, unnecessary code either.